OhMyGuus/BetterCrewLink/README.md

 <!-- LICENSE -->
 ## License

-Distributed Under The GNU General Public License v3.0.
-See <a href="https://github.com/OhMyGuus/BetterCrewLink/blob/nightly/LICENSE">`LICENSE`</a> For More Information.
+Distributed Under the GNU General Public License v3.0.
+See <a href="https://github.com/OhMyGuus/BetterCrewLink/blob/nightly/LICENSE">`LICENSE`</a> for more information.

+#
+<p align="center">This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC.</p>
+<p align="center">© Innersloth LLC.</p>

 [downloads-shield]: https://img.shields.io/github/downloads/OhMyGuus/BetterCrewLink/total?logo=GitHub&label=Downloads
 [downloads-url]: https://github.com/OhMyGuus/BetterCrewLink/releases/